 Company Description

-Tesla, Inc. is a pioneering force in the automotive and energy sectors, primarily focused on designing, manufacturing, and selling electric vehicles (EVs) and energy generation and storage systems.
-Founded in 2003 and headquartered in Austin, Texas, Tesla operates across major markets including the United States and China.
-The company is divided into two main segments: Automotive, which includes EVs and associated services, and Energy Generation and Storage, offering solar products and energy solutions.
-With a market cap of approximately $1.31T, Tesla is recognized as a leader in the auto manufacturing industry, continuously driving innovation and sustainability efforts that shape the future of transportation and energy solutions.
+Tesla, Inc. is a leading innovator in the automotive and energy sectors, specializing in the design, development, manufacturing, and sale of electric vehicles and energy solutions.
+Founded in 2003 and headquartered in Austin, Texas, Tesla operates primarily in the United States and China, with a growing international presence.
+The company is divided into two main segments: Automotive, which includes electric vehicles, sales of automotive regulatory credits, and after-sales services; and Energy Generation and Storage, focusing on solar energy products and storage solutions.
+With a workforce of approximately 126K employees, Tesla is not only at the forefront of electric vehicle technology but also plays a pivotal role in shaping sustainable energy practices globally, positioning itself as a key player in the transition to renewable energy.

 Fundamental Analysis

-In this section, I will analyze Tesla, Inc.’s income statement, financial ratios, and dividend payout policy to provide insights into its financial health.
+In this section, I will analyze Tesla, Inc.’s income statement, financial ratios, and dividend payout policy to assess its overall financial health and investment potential.

 Income Statement

-Below is the income statement for Tesla, Inc. (TSLA) over the past five fiscal years, highlighting key financial metrics.
+Below is Tesla, Inc.’s income statement for the fiscal years 2020 to 2024, highlighting key financial metrics.

 |---|---|---|---|---|---|